 - 9. 6.
-Submit electronically an annual report on or before December 15 to the speaker of the house of representatives, the president of the senate, the superintendent of public instruction, the secretary of state and the governor that includes the following information: - (a) A detailed description of the amount of monies distributed by the school facilities board DIVISION UNDER THIS CHAPTER in the previous fiscal year. - (b) A list of each capital project that received monies from the school facilities board DIVISION UNDER THIS CHAPTER during the previous fiscal year, a brief description of each project that was funded and a summary of the board's DIVISION'S reasons for the distribution of DISTRIBUTING monies for the project.
+Submit electronically an annual report on or before December 15 to the speaker of the house of representatives, the president of the senate, the superintendent of public instruction, the secretary of state and the governor that includes the following information: - (a) A detailed description of the amount of monies distributed by the $\frac{1}{2}$ the - (b) A list of each capital project that received monies from the school facilities board DIVISION UNDER THIS CHAPTER during the previous fiscal year, a brief description of each project that was funded and a summary of the board's DIVISION'S reasons for the distribution of DISTRIBUTING monies for the project. - (c) A summary of the findings and conclusions of the building maintenance inspections conducted pursuant to this article during the previous fiscal year. - (d) A summary of the findings of common design elements and characteristics of the highest performing schools and the lowest performing schools based on academic productivity, including the results of the parent quality rating survey.
+For the purposes of this subdivision, "academic productivity" means academic year advancement per calendar year as measured with student-level data using the statewide nationally standardized norm-referenced achievement test.

-- (c) A summary of the findings and conclusions of the building maintenance inspections conducted pursuant to this article during the previous fiscal year. - (d) A summary of the findings of common design elements and characteristics of the highest performing schools and the lowest performing schools based on academic productivity, including the results of the parent quality rating survey.
-For the purposes of this subdivision, "academic productivity" means academic year advancement per calendar year as measured with student-level data using the statewide nationally standardized norm-referenced achievement test. - 10.
-7. On or before December 1 of each year, report electronically to the joint committee on capital review the amounts necessary to fulfill the requirements of sections 15-2022 and 15-2041 SECTION 41-5721 for the following three fiscal years.
+10. 7.
+On or before December 1 of each year, report electronically to the joint committee on capital review the amounts necessary to fulfill the requirements of sections 15-2022 and 15-2041 SECTION 41-5721 for the following three fiscal years.
 In developing the amounts necessary for this report, the school facilities board DIVISION shall use the most recent average daily membership data available.
 On request from the board DIVISION, the department of education shall make available the most recent average daily membership data for use in calculating the amounts necessary to fulfill the requirements of section 15-2041 41-5721 for the following three fiscal years.
-The board DIVISION shall provide copies of the report to the president of the senate, the speaker of the house of representatives and the governor. - 11.
-Adopt minimum school facility adequacy guidelines to provide the minimum quality and quantity of school buildings and the facilities and equipment necessary and appropriate to enable pupils to achieve the educational goals of the Arizona state schools for the deaf and the blind.
-The school facilities board shall establish minimum school facility adequacy guidelines applicable to the Arizona state schools for the deaf and the blind. - 12.
-In each even-numbered year, report electronically to the joint committee on capital review the amounts necessary to fulfill the requirements of section 15-2041 for the Arizona state schools for the deaf and the blind for the following two fiscal years.
+The board DIVISION shall provide copies of the report to the president of the senate, the speaker of the house of representatives and the governor.

+11. Adopt minimum school facility adequacy guidelines to provide the minimum quality and quantity of school buildings and the facilities and equipment necessary and appropriate to enable pupils to achieve the educational goals of the Arizona state schools for the deaf and the blind.
+The school facilities board shall establish minimum school facility adequacy guidelines applicable to the Arizona state schools for the deaf and the blind.

+12. In each even-numbered year, report electronically to the joint committee on capital review the amounts necessary to fulfill the requirements of section 15-2041 for the Arizona state schools for the deaf and the blind for the following two fiscal years.
 The Arizona state schools for the deaf and the blind shall incorporate the findings of the report in any request for new school facilities monies.
-Any monies provided to the Arizona state schools for the deaf and the blind for new school facilities are subject to legislative appropriation. - 13.
-8. On or before June 15 of each year, submit electronically detailed information regarding demographic assumptions, AND a proposed construction schedule and new school construction cost estimates for individual projects approved in the current fiscal year and expected project approvals for the upcoming fiscal year to the joint committee on capital review for its review.
+Any monies provided to the Arizona state schools for the deaf and the blind for new school facilities are subject to legislative appropriation.

+13. 8.
+On or before June 15 of each year, submit electronically detailed information regarding demographic assumptions, AND a proposed construction schedule and new school construction cost estimates for individual projects approved in the current fiscal year and expected project approvals for the upcoming fiscal year to the joint committee on capital review for its review.
 A copy of the report shall also be submitted electronically to the governor's office of strategic planning and budgeting.
 The joint legislative budget committee staff, the governor's office of strategic planning and budgeting staff and the school facilities board DIVISION staff shall agree on the format of the report.